 Authors who publish with this journal agree to the following terms:

-- Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a CREATIVE COMMONS licence that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.
+a.
+Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.

 It is not necessary to obtain permission to reuse articles published in this journal, provided that reuse is in line with the article’s Creative Commons licence and attribution to the author(s) and the published article is maintained.
 Please note that these terms do not extend to any material that has separate licensing terms specified or any material that is identified as being the copyright of a third party.
 Permission to reproduce third-party material must be obtained directly from the copyright holders concerned.

 This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 More...

 Take Down Policy